Ease Of Use

 Accuracy Is Key

 Humans make mistakes.
 If we didn’t, we wouldn’t need Grammarly or other spell check tools.
-Fortunately, the Grammarly software is highly accurate and doesn’t make a lot of mistakes.
+Fortunately, the Grammarly editor is highly accurate and doesn’t make a lot of mistakes.
 It can sometimes misunderstand the message or misplace a comma, but it still has high-level accuracy.

 Some suggested errors might not be correct.
 However, this is seldom when it comes to Grammarly services.
 When it comes to conducting efficient grammar checks, accuracy is essential for the final product.